Frequently Asked Questions

 Where a Claimant informed the Receiver in writing prior to the filing of this motion that the ownership of the Claim had been transferred, the Receiver will make a good faith effort to direct payment to the last known owner of the claim.
 Where appropriate, distributions may also be made to a Specified Claimant’s investment custodian or counsel.
 Some Defrauded Investors, for example, have investment accounts held by custodians or some Claimants might be represented by counsel.
 The Receiver is authorized and has discretion to make distributions to a Specified Claimant’s custodian or counsel and if not held in a custodial account, the distribution will be made directly to the Defrauded Investor.

 You are further reminded that it is your responsibility to keep the Receiver apprised of your current email address, mailing address and any change in the custodian of your account.
 The Receiver’s latest information of the name of the custodian is set forth on the Exhibits attached to the subject Motion.
-If there has been an address or custodian change, please notify the Receiver by completing and emailing a Change of Information Form through this website.
-A link to the Change of Information Form can be found on the website www.AequitasClaims.com.
+If there has been an address or custodian change, please notify the Receiver by completing and emailing a Change of Information Form a link to which can be found on www.AequitasClaims.com.
 The completed Change of Information Form must be sent to the Receivership Estate by electronic mail, as an attachment in portable document format (.pdf), to Aequitas@epiqglobal.com.

 What if I have more than one type of claim (Administrative / Former-Employee / Convenience / Creditor / Defrauded Investor / Pass-through Investor)?